 Autumn leaves can be difficult! …but with all of those wonderful colours, such a delight to paint.

 In this blog I hope to help you understand the method more clearly.
 I found this Hedera (Ivy) leaf in my garden and decided to paint it as it was so colourful.
-It sang out to me with those colours of Autumn when they just begin to show.
+It sang out to me with those colours of Autumn as they just begin to show.

 When I start a painting a subject of any type, I first study it carefully.
 I look at texture, colour, pattern, form, growing habit, shape and how the light falls on it before I start to draw.
 The drawing will be more accurate if you take time to study your subject carefully.
 Look at every little detail and blemish.
 Fall in love with it!